Johangalle/Cryptography/Galois.md

 ## Example irreducible polynomials
 Irreducible polynomials cannot be divided by any other smaller degree polynomial.

 Determining irreducible polynomials is considered out of scope of the course.
+For meaningful multiplication, you alswys need an irreducible polynomial.
+Such a polynomial shall always be supplied if required.

 ```
 x+1